daos-stack/daos/src/control/cmd/daos_server/README.md

 ## Network and Storage Management

-The DAOS Engine (data-plane) utilizes two forms of non-volatile storage;
+The DAOS Engine (data plane) utilizes two forms of non-volatile storage;
 storage class memory (SCM) in the form of persistent memory modules and NVMe in the form of high-performance SSDs.